 At Ecclesiastical Insurance Office, we take pride in our values of Truth, Trust and Teamwork, and providing the best possible service to our customers and the public.
 From time to time however, something can go wrong.
-If you feel there is a misunderstanding or that you’ve not been dealt with fairly, there is an industry-standard process in place to make sure your concerns are addressed.
+If you feel there is a misunderstanding or that you’ve not been dealt with fairly, there is an industry-standard process in place to make sure your concern is addressed quickly.
 It is our goal to conclude your complaint within ten (10) business days.
-In the event you have a complaint, please follow the 5 step process outlined below:
+In the event you have a complaint, please follow the 5-step process outlined below:

 Contact your broker

 Generally, most issues can be resolved promptly with a simple explanation.
 Contact your independent insurance broker first to discuss your concern.
 The name and contact information of your broker is on the Declarations of your policy.

 Contact your Ecclesiastical Insurance Representative

 If you feel your broker has not adequately addressed your concerns, contact your Ecclesiastical Insurance representative by phone, mail, or email.
-If you are not satisfied with the services you have received or the handling of your complaint by the frontline staff, you will be referred to the relevant department manager, who will review your complaint.
+If you are not satisfied with the service, you have received or the handling of your complaint by our staff, you will be referred to the relevant department manager, who will review your complaint.

 If your complaint cannot be resolved at the operational level, or you are dissatisfied with the outcome of your complaint, you may choose to contact our Corporate Complaints Office.
 The Corporate Complaints Office will support you while working with the operation to resolve your complaint.
 You can send an email to Complaints@ecclesiastical.ca including your name, address, phone number, e-mail and policy or claim number or you can send a registered letter to: